nntrn/bookstand/docs/_annotations/cracking-complexity-now.md

    An ounce of understanding is worth a pound of knowledge.
    And an ounce of wisdom is worth a pound of understanding.

-*  As writer, consultant, and teacher Clay Shirky says, "Abundance breaks more things than scarcity."
-With data, information, and knowledge being abundant, the advantage that people, companies, and societies enjoyed because they possessed proprietary knowledge assets is now diminished or completely gone, and what remains both scarce and coveted is understanding, wisdom, and speed of execution
+*  As writer, consultant, and teacher Clay Shirky says, "Abundance breaks more things than scarcity."2 With data, information, and knowledge being abundant, the advantage that people, companies, and societies enjoyed because they possessed proprietary knowledge assets is now diminished or completely gone, and what remains both scarce and coveted is understanding, wisdom, and speed of execution

 *  The flaw, though, is believing that the best way to benefit from these attributes is to opt in to an interview-based, hub-and-spoke model: The answers are "out there" and all we have to do is to hire a partner to bring them to us.
-   That model is not suited to complexity. •It taps into the important contributions of requisite variety through a linear sequence of interviews (linear, even if scheduling of interviews allows for some to happen in parallel).
+   That model is not suited to complexity.

+   •It taps into the important contributions of requisite variety through a linear sequence of interviews (linear, even if scheduling of interviews allows for some to happen in parallel).
 This isn't fast enough, and it doesn't build connections among the people who collectively hold the answers.

 *  The right way to benefit from outside experts is to combine them within the requisite variety group.
 The right way to find answers is through conversations, not interviews.
 The right way to prepare people for execution is to engage them in co-creating their way forward, not to have someone else tell them what they have to do.

 ---

-*  The Complexity Formula: Solving for Complexity in 1 Simple Steps 1.Acknowledge the complexity.
+*  The Complexity Formula: Solving for Complexity in 10 Simple Steps

+   1.Acknowledge the complexity.
    2.Construct a really, really good question.
    3.Target a requisite variety of solvers.
    4.Localize the solvers.